vippsas/vipps-epayment-api/migration.md

 * `orderId` -> Renamed `reference`
 * `phoneNumber`: Now requires the MSISDN format, where the country code is included.
 See the API specification, and [MSISDN](https://en.wikipedia.org/wiki/MSISDN).

-### Payment Method
+## Payment Method

-The ePayment API supports [free-standing card payments](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/free-standing-card-payments).
-Merchants are required to provide a value to the paymentMethod field to decide if this should be used.
+The ePayment API supports [freestanding card payments](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/free-standing-card-payments).
+Merchants are required to provide a value to the `paymentMethod` field to decide if this should be used.

 :::note
 The `WALLET` payment method means the user will use the Vipps app to pay.
 The `CARD` payment method is intended for users who are not able to (or don't want to) use the app to pay.
 :::

-### Express Payments
+## Express Payments

 Express payments on the ePayment API will be available soon.

-### Partial Cancellations
+## Partial Cancellations

 Cancellation of partially captured payments is supported in the eCom API by setting the `shouldReleaseRemainingFunds` flag.
 In the ePayment API, this behavior works by default.

-### Customer Present Payments
+## Customer Present Payments

 See [Customer-Present Payments](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/customer-present-payments).